 Broadway Inspirational Voices Announces In-Person 2021 Holiday Concert

-The concert takes place on Monday, December 6 at 7 PM at Peter Norton Symphony Space in NYC.
+The evening will be presented as a two-part celebration concert, with Part One featuring Broadway Inspirational Voices’ favorite songs from their holiday albums.

-It was announced today that Broadway Inspirational Voices (Allen René Louis, Artistic Director) will hold their Annual Holiday Concert on Monday, December 6 at 7 PM at Peter Norton Symphony Space in NYC.
+It was announced today that Broadway Inspirational Voices will hold their Annual Holiday Concert on Monday, December 6 at 7 PM at Peter Norton Symphony Space in NYC.
 Welcome Home: A Holiday Gospel Concert marks the Award-winning not-for-profit choir's first in-person holiday concert since 2019 and their first concert under the Artistic Direction of Allen René Louis.

 Tickets ($35-$125) for Welcome Home are on sale today and can be purchased here.